emartin43/emartin43/README.md

 - 📄 Know about my experiences [www.linkedin.com/in/evelynmartin00](www.linkedin.com/in/evelynmartin00)

-- ⚡ Fun fact **I thought kidneys were the size of kidney beans until last month**
+- ⚡ Fun fact **I like to rock climb, listen to music, and read Jon Krakauer books!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">